 Limitations of Hash Functions

 Hashing seems pretty robust.
-But, in one of many scenarios, if an attacker breaks into the server and steals the password hashes, all that the attacker can see is random data that can't be reversed to cleartext due to the architecture of hash functions.
+But if an attacker breaks into the server and steals the password hashes, all that the attacker can see is random-looking data that can't be reversed to plaintext due to the architecture of hash functions.
 An attacker would need to provide an input to the hash function to create a hash that could then be used for authentication, which could be done offline without raising any red flags on the server.

 The attacker could then either steal the cleartext password from the user through modern phishing and spoofing techniques or try a brute force attack where the attacker inputs random passwords into the hash function until a matching hash is found.